-- 854. However, the Torino situation must be distinguished from the alleged scheme in the present case. - b.
-Commission of cover-up/complicity, Article 2.8 of the WADC - 855.
-First, the Panel concludes that as the Athlete did not himself commit an ADRV under 2.2 or 2.5, he cannot assist or encourage the commission of his own ADRV under the second part of Article 2.8. - 856.
-Second, the issue under Article 2.8 is therefore whether the Athlete did assist his entourage, etc. with the commission of ADRVs by other athletes allegedly involved in the scheme.
-While it is possible that the Athlete was aware of the doping scheme allegedly operating at the Sochi Games and how it operated, this has not been proven to the comfortable satisfaction of the Panel.
+- 822. However, the Torino situation must be distinguished from the alleged scheme in the present case. - b.
+Commission of cover-up/complicity, Article 2.8 of the WADC - 823.
+First, the Panel concludes that as the Athlete did not herself commit an ADRV under 2.2 or 2.5, she cannot assist or encourage the commission of her own ADRV under the second part of Article 2.8. - 824.
+Second, the issue under Article 2.8 is therefore whether the Athlete did assist her entourage, etc. with the commission of ADRVs by other athletes allegedly involved in the scheme.
+While it is possible that the Athlete was aware of the doping scheme allegedly operating at the Sochi Games and how it operated, this has not been proven to the comfortable satisfaction of the Panel. - 825.
+In any event, mere participation in the scheme in the Athlete's own interest would not be sufficient to constitute assistance and encouragement in an ADRV committed by other athletes, even through the involvement of coaches, team doctors, etc. The situation in the

-- 857. In any event, mere participation in the scheme in the Athlete's own interest would not be sufficient to constitute assistance and encouragement in an ADRV committed by other athletes, even through the involvement of coaches, team doctors, etc. The situation in the Torino case was totally different: there, the athletes fully and knowingly cooperated among themselves and with the coaches, etc. - 858.
-In this regard, the Panel notes that there is a material difference between the wording of Article 2.8 of the 2009 WADC and the cognate provision of Article 2.9 of the 2015 WADC.
-Article 2.9 of the 2015 version of the WADC makes the second alternative of Article 2.8 of the 2009 WADC a separate ADRV and expressly includes "conspiring", besides "complicity" within the definition of that ADRV.
+Torino case was totally different: there, the athletes fully and knowingly cooperated among themselves and with the coaches, etc.

+- 826. In this regard, the Panel notes that there is a material difference between the wording of Article 2.8 of the 2009 WADC and the cognate provision of Article 2.9 of the 2015 WADC.
+Article 2.9 of the 2015 version of the WADC makes the second alternative of Article 2.8 of the 2009 WADC a separate ADRV, and expressly includes "conspiring", besides "complicity" within the definition of that ADRV.
 Furthermore, Article 2.9 of the 2015 WADC clarifies that the ADRV must have been committed "by another person".
-Also, this provision demonstrates that "complicity" according to Article 2.8 of the 2009 WADC as an independent ADRV, as together with "conspiracy" under Article 2.9 of the 2015 WADC, is conditional upon a separate ADRV committed by a third person. - 859.
+Also, this provision demonstrates that "complicity" under Article 2.8 of the 2009 WADC as an independent ADRV, as together with "conspiracy" under Article 2.9 of the 2015 WADC, is conditional upon a separate ADRV committed by a third person. - 827.
 Under the 2009 WADC, according to Article 10.6 WADC, a "conspiracy" may be considered as aggravating circumstances in cases of ADRVs "other than violations of Articles 2.7 ... and 2.8 ..."
 WADC.
-This provision, again, demonstrates that "complicity" according to Article 2.8 of the 2009 WADC as an independent ADRV, as "conspiracy" under the 2015 WADC does, is conditional upon a separate ADRV committed by a third person. - 860.
-In regard to the above, the Panel notes that, while an athlete who commits an ADRV pursuant to a doping scheme may be said to have "conspired" with the other participants of the scheme by committing that ADRV, the commission of that ADRV by the athlete does not itself fall within the present definition of "assisting, encouraging, aiding, abetting, covering up, or any other type of complicity". - 861.
+The IOC did not, however, assert the existence of aggravating circumstances in this respect. - 828.
+In regard to the above, the Panel notes that, while an athlete who commits an ADRV pursuant to a doping scheme may be said to have "conspired" with the other participants of the scheme by committing that ADRV, the commission of that ADRV by the athlete does not itself fall within the present definition of "assisting, encouraging, aiding, abetting, covering up, or any other type of complicity".
+Article 2.8 of the WADC does not capture a situation where an athlete covers up his/her own ADRV. - 829.
 For the reasons set out above, the Panel is not comfortably satisfied that the Athlete committed an ADRV under Article 2.2 or 2.5 of the WADC.
 For similar reasons, the Panel is not comfortably satisfied that the Athlete committed any act or omission that knowingly facilitated the commission of an ADRV by any other athlete.
-The Panel does not consider that there is sufficiently cogent and probative evidence to enable it to comfortably conclude that the Athlete assisted, encouraged, aided, abetted, covered up or was otherwise complicit in any ADRV under Article 2.2 to Article 2.7 of the WADC committed by other athletes.
+The Panel does not consider that there is sufficiently cogent and probative evidence to enable it to comfortably conclude that the Athlete assisted, encouraged, aided, abetted, covered up or was otherwise complicit in any ADRV under Article 2.2 to Article 2.7 of the WADC committed by other athletes. - 830.
 Accordingly, the Panel does not find that the Athlete committed an ADRV under Article 2.8 of the WADC.